Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 ### Data & Vocab JSON file spec
 The Data and Vocab file must be a JSON file and **both** have the following attributes:

-* Attr: "data".
+* Attribute: "data".
 For the data file this can be a list of question-answer pairs, i.e: `[...,["Did you change your hair?", "No."], ["Hi!", "Hello."],...]`.
 For the vocab file, this can be just a list of sentences *or* a list of question-answer pairs.

-* Attr: "questions".
+* Attribute: "questions".
 Optional for the vocab file but mandatory for the data file.
 This is simply the list of questions from the question-answer pairs (for convenience).

-* Attr: "answers".
+* Attribute: "answers".
 Optional for the vocab file but mandatory for the data file.
 This is simply the list of answers from the question-answer pairs (for convenience).

-* Attr: "signature".
+* Attribute: "signature".
 Mandatory for both.
-It is some sort of identifier that ties back to the original source of the data, i.e: file_name + last modified time of file_name.
+This is some sort of (string) identifier that ties back to the original source of the data, i.e: source_file_name + last modified time of source_file_name.

 > Sample JSON files can be found with the script ([`Cornell_Movie_Dialogs_Data.json`](Cornell_Movie_Dialogs_Data.json) & [`Small_Data.json`](Small_Data.json)).
 Furthermore, one could reference [`./training_data_scripts/Cornell-Data_json_creator.py`](training_data_scripts/Cornell-Data_json_creator.py) as a sample script that takes a CSV file and creates the desired JSON file.